OPENDAP/NASA-tutorials/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/OPENDAP/NASA-tutorials/main)

 ### Step 1b: Or Use Google Colab

+NOTE: You will need a Google login to Colab

 Should the Binder environment fail for some reason, open the `colab` directory and run the tutorials using the environments based on [Colab](https://colab.google/).